petercondoleon/Framing-Queensland/README.md

   timer (width == maxwidth).
 - ensure that regardless of the image loaded in the game page it cannot exceed a certain height and the game.php cannot be scrolled on desktop
-- Ajax Call on keywords, store in a variable
 - tagging text field (like Facebook, Stack overflow, etc, tagging).
 - Store users guesses in a variable
 - determine scoring system and pass both user and API guess and return score.
 - fix all commenting on JS code (if nothing is returned don't use return)
-- ensure all JS is on the correct JS file.
 - ensure all CSS is on the correct page.
 - center FQ loading symbol on homepage
 - improve homepage animation for images